DeveloperJoshua14/ClassQuiet/README.md

 ## Updating from the earlier build

-Build and run version 1.1.0 on the same Pixel.
-Because the application ID is unchanged and the version code is higher, Android Studio should install it as an update and retain the existing class list.
-This assumes both builds use the same signing key, which is normally true when they are run from the same Windows account and Android Studio installation.
+Install version 1.1.0 on the same Pixel.
+Because the application ID is unchanged and the version code is higher, Android accepts it as an update and retains the existing class list when both APKs were signed with the same key.

 Do not uninstall the earlier app first unless Android reports a signing conflict; uninstalling removes its local data.
-Version 1.0 did not include the new export tool.
+Export a backup before replacing or uninstalling any existing installation.

 ## First-run setup on the Pixel